wcx0206/astro-dracula-blog/src/content/posts/installing-ubuntu.md

 ---
-title: Installing Ubuntu
+abbrlink: ca281680
 categories:
 - CS
 - Tools
-abbrlink: ca281680
 date: 2023-04-27 23:41:50
 tags:
+- software-engineering
+- unix
+- terminal
+- ubuntu-installation
-  - Linux
+- linux-setup
+title: Installing Ubuntu
 ---

 This is NOT a tutorial on how to install Ubuntu.
 I am just documenting some problems I encountered during my installation.